Influences from Agriculture

 Complete this short worksheet to see potential contaminants of your water.

-If If you answered "Yes" or "Don't Know" to any of the questions from the short worksheet above, then your water is potential at risk to threaten your family's and neighbor's house and the value of your property.
-If you suspect your water to be at risk you can contact your local extension office.
-You can also review the surveys and factsheets below and and some simple tips to see how you can be part of the solution to pollution.
+If If you answered "Yes" or "Don't Know" to any of the questions from the worksheet above, then your water is potential at risk to threaten your family's and neighbor's house and the value of your property.
+Review the surveys and factsheets below and and simple tips to see how you can be part of the solution to pollution.

 SURVEYS AND FACTSHEETS